Lūʻau (food): Hawaii

 Laulau (lit. "leaf leaf") refers to the ti leaves that are traditionally used to wrap the food within it.
 Whole mature larger (and younger) taro leaves wrap around large cubes of pork shoulder or belly, beef, or chicken thighs.
 A piece of "butterfish" is traditionally added with the other meats as seasoning.
 A piece of sweet potato is sometimes added.
-It is enjoyed with poi or rice.
+It is eaten with poi or rice.
 Unlike its Polynesian variations, this dish does not contain any coconut milk or aromatics like onions or garlic, or other spices.
 However, similar dishes like Samoan palusami that are made in Hawaii sometimes use the vernacular laulau when speaking with a non-Samoan person.

 Hā, the stems or stalk of the taro, is commonly added to lūʻau and laulau as a filler.
 As a dish on its own, stems are peeled and sliced for a stew called hāhā.
 It is seasoned with salt, dried shrimp, or "butterfish" or salt-cured salmon.
 Hāhā can be combined with pork or beef that is usually cooked separately from the stew.
 Generally, cooking the stems of the taro, by itself, takes the least amount of time because it contains the least amount of calcium oxalate.
 This dish does not contain coconut milk either.